skinkade/uniformity/doc/crypto.md

 `encrypt` can take two additional flags:
 - `:json` makes a compact cryptopack and serializes it to JSON
+- `:msgpack` makes a compact cryptopack and serializes it to a msgpack byte array
 - `:padded` - while AES-GCM internally pads plaintext to intervals of 16 bytes, this flag enables pre-emptive padding so that the length of the ciphertext does not match that of the plaintext